Widward1/polybar/README.md

-you want to edit the config for your monitor
+you want to edit the config for your monitor setup